UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/README.md

 You always start with the target, or put another way, you always _set the binding on the target_ (to rememer this, I like to visualise a cross-hair on each of the UI components I want to bind to).

 ![BindingTheMessageLabel](img/binding-label-to-switch.png)
+_Binding `ToggleSwitch.IsToggled` to `MessageLabel.IsVisible`.
+Green is related to the source and blue is related to the target_

 ![BindingTheMessageButton](img/binding-button-to-switch.png)
+_Binding `ToggleSwitch.IsToggled` to `MessageButton.IsEnabled`_

 Consider each parameter in turn:

 - The first parameter is the **target property** of type `BindableProperty`.
-Now, the code might seem confusing (because it is!).
-For a start, _static properties_ are provided.
+On inspecton, the code might seem confusing (because it is!).
+For a start, _static properties_ on the target type.
-    - For any (bindable) property, there will be a static class property of the same name + suffix `Property`
+    - For any (bindable) property, there will be a static class property of the same name + suffix `Property`.
     - You always pass the static property (never an instance property)
     - Why?
 Err...
 I'll get back to you on that ok?
 - The second property is the _name_ of the **source property**, specified as a `string`.